mckimmh/mcmc/rwm_example/README.md

 # Random Walk Metropolis

-The Random Walk Metropolis (RWM) algorithm [(Metropolis et al., 19, ](https://aip.scitation.org/doi/abs/10.1063/1.1699114), [Hastings)](https://academic.oup.com/biomet/article-abstract/57/1/97/284580) is one of the simplest algorithms for Markov Chain Monte Carlo.
+The Random Walk Metropolis (RWM) algorithm [(Metropolis et al., 1953; ](https://aip.scitation.org/doi/abs/10.1063/1.1699114), [Hastings, 1970)](https://academic.oup.com/biomet/article-abstract/57/1/97/284580) is one of the simplest algorithms for Markov Chain Monte Carlo.
 It generates each element in the Markov chain by first proposing a new state then accepting or rejecting that proposal state according to a certain probability.
 The accept/reject step ensures that the Markov chain has the correct invariant distribution.
 The Random Walk Metropolis algorithm uses a Gaussian proposal distribution.

 ## Implementation